Travel Tips for Venice Italy

 Sure, there is endless history, art, and culture to be discovered, but it is honestly just a beautiful city.
 My best advice is to find a rooftop or sit along the water somewhere with a takeaway pizza and just marvel at the color of the water and how it literally sparkles all day long.

-Outfit Details: Zara Mini Puff Sleeve Dress (similar here and here, on Poshmark here, here, here, and here, use code DONNARIGGINS), Soludos Striped Flats, J.Crew Tassel Earrings (also similar here and here), Zara Woven Rattan Bag (on Amazon here), Diff Sunglasses, Nadri Criss Cross Ring
+Outfit Details: Zara Mini Puff Sleeve Dress (also in this pretty rose print, similar here and here, on Poshmark here, here, here, and here, use code DONNARIGGINS), Soludos Striped Flats, J.Crew Tassel Earrings (also similar here and here), Zara Woven Rattan Bag (on Amazon here), Diff Sunglasses, Nadri Criss Cross Ring

 We did go out and explore, but always found ourselves back at our hotel taking in the views from the restaurant patio, hotel room balcony, or rooftop bar.
 I learned about the Bauer Palazzo hotel from the countless other bloggers who have stayed there.